Dibble710/Github-Finder/README.md

 React Application where you can search through Github profiles and view stats, repos, and much more!
-Live link coming soon!
+Link to [live project](https://github-finder-phi-six.vercel.app/)!